AI Developments in Genealogy

 • Telling stories: Stories help you know your family’s past, and with AI, you can breathe life into the past.
 AI can help transcribe recorded stories, transform dry details into a story or biographical format, and help suggest historical context for an ancestor’s life events.
 If you’re into augmented reality, it can even generate video or audio avatars of your ancestors.

-• Translation: If your ancestors’ records or journals are in a different language than you speak, AI translation can help you get a first glimpse at the information they hold.
+• Translation: If your ancestors’ records or journals are in a different language than the one you speak, AI translation can help you get a first glimpse at the information the records hold.

-Illustration of a cell phone showing a woman in a chat window, talking to a robot in a chat window above her, representing an AI assistant.
+An illustration of a cell phone showing a woman in a chat window, talking to a robot in a chat window above her, representing an AI assistant

 Can I Use ChatGPT for Genealogy?

-You might’ve heard of the popular AI system called ChatGPT.
-Within the bounds of genealogy, people can use ChatGPT, Microsoft Copilot, and other generative AI systems to assist in writing family stories, generate illustrations, and ask general questions about the life of your ancestors.
+You might have heard of the popular AI system called ChatGPT.
+People can use ChatGPT, Microsoft Copilot, and other generative AI systems to assist in writing family stories, generate illustrations, and ask general questions about the life of an ancestor.

 Here are some questions you can ask generative AI programs to help with your family history: